Many-body localization and the area law in two dimensions: Acknowledgements

-\acknow{K.D. and C.K. acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Emmy Noether program (KA3360/2-1) as well as by `Nieders\"achsisches Vorab' through the `Quantum- and Nano-Metrology (QUANOMET)' initiative within the project P-1.
-D.M.K. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via Germany’s Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -- 390534769.
+K.D.~and C.K.~acknowledge support by the Deutsche Forschungsgemeinschaft (DFG) through the Emmy Noether program (Grant No.~KA3360/2-1) as well as by \enquote{Nieders\"achsisches Vorab} through the \enquote{Quantum- and Nano-Metrology (QUANOMET)} initiative within the Project No.~P-1.
+D.M.K.~was supported by the DFG via Germany’s Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing (ML4Q, Project No.~EXC 2004/1, Grant No.~390534769).
 We acknowledge support from the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.

-While writing up this manuscript, Ref.~\cite{Tang2021} appeared which analyzes a similar question but with a different focus and methodology. }